molgrum/cspree/README.md

 ### Game modes left to test
 These are: Last Man Standing, Freeze Tag, Domination and Rover.
 Four modes that have not been tested much.

+## Quotes

+lordlame: hmm where is this

+Robin: smooth server